David Attenborough sitting down

 YouTube video player

-What did you think of this story?
+What did you think of David’s new series Asia?
 Let us know over on our Facebook page @EntertainmentDailyFix.

 Nancy Brown